-Possibly one of our favourite places on earth, we’ve been visiting to Palm Springs for many years now for Coachella Music Festival.
-After visiting a few gems here and there each year during the festival, we finally realized we needed to plan a trip back to really explore all the amazing spots we had heard about.
+Possibly one of our favourite places on earth, we’ve been visiting to Palm Springs for many years now for Coachella Music Festival, Desert X, and Modernism Week.
+After visiting a few gems here and there at each yearly visit, we made a few dedicated trips back just to explore the valley’s best spots.

-From incredible mid century modern architecture, to rich Hollywood history, sunny Palm Springs is just downright magical whether you’re lounging poolside sipping on a Mai Tai or exploring the Mojave Desert.
-We headed down in late February this time for the inaugural Desert X art festival but for a place that gets 269 sunny days a year, you can count on heat and sun in Palm Springs anytime of the year – depending on how tolerant you are in desert heat, there’s really no bad time for a visit.
+From incredible mid century modern architecture, to rich Hollywood history, sunny Palm Springs is just downright magical whether you’re lounging poolside sipping a Mai Tai or exploring the Mojave Desert.
+It gets 269 sunny days per year, so you can count on warmth and sun in Palm Springs just about anytime of the year.
+Depending on how tolerant you are in desert heat, there’s really no bad time to visit.

 Check them out below.